sameday-courier/woocommerce-plugin/readme.txt

 * Go to the order page
 * Click on the button `Generate AWB`
 * In the modal, which originally is pre-completed, you can customize the shipping details (please refer to screenshot 6 for more details)
-* `Repayment` = The amount that the courier should take from the client in the moment of delivery (eg. If the order is already paid, the repayment will be 0)
+* `Repayment` = The amount that the courier should take from the client in the moment of delivery (ex.
+If the order is already paid, the repayment will be 0)
 * `Insured value` = The amount that should be insured for the given AWB
 * `Package weight` = The package weight
 * `Package length` = The package length (optional)